Lewis Flyers: Men's volleyball

 The men's volleyball team is the only program that plays in Division I, even though they are a Division II program.
 The Flyers have qualified for 9 Final Four appearances: 1996, 1998, 2003*, 2004, 2012, 2014, 2015, 2019 & 2021.
 In 2003 the men's volleyball team won the NCAA Division I/II National Collegiate Men's Volleyball Championship, defeating BYU in the final, but it later voluntarily gave back its title after an internal investigation found ineligibility issues that were kept private from the NCAA.
-This disgrace hurt the program for a few years, but they have slowly climbed their way back into the Top-10 rankings of DI-II schools.
+This hurt the program for a few years, but they have slowly climbed their way back into the Top-10 rankings of DI-II schools.
 The Flyers qualified for the NCAA Championship and participated in the 1998 Final Four.
 In 1998 the Flyers also won their conference title.
 The Flyers were runners-up to Loyola Chicago in the 2015 NCAA Final.
 More recently, the Flyers won the MIVA Conference Tournament in both 2019 & 2021.
 During both seasons, they made it as far as the NCAA Final Four in their playoff push.

 Despite being a full member of the GLVC, Lewis remains an MIVA member, as it was not listed among the inaugural members of GLVC men's volleyball in the spring 2026 season.